New Amendments to Federal Rule 23: Impact on Class Action Practice

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the changes to the federal class action rule that took effect on Dec.
+This CLE course will discuss the changes to the federal class action rule that took effect on Dec.
 1, 2018.
 Our panel will explain the changes and address both the obvious and subtle impacts on class action practice and practitioners by the amendments to Rule 23, and will also discuss resulting new strategies for approaching class actions from both the plaintiff and defense perspectives.

 - Overview of primary changes to Rule 23